 Gabriel da Silva Pescador

-Gabriel da Silva Pescador has been interested in natural sciences since a young age, so when he was introduced to cell biology in high school, he ran with it – all the way to becoming a predoctoral researcher in the Graduate School of the Stowers Institute.
+Gabriel da Silva Pescador has always been interested in natural sciences, so when he was introduced to cell biology in high school, he ran with it – all the way to becoming a predoctoral researcher in the Graduate School of the Stowers Institute.

 While an undergrad, he spent time at the University of Pittsburgh as an exchange student and worked with fruit flies.
 He published a paper on Latin American contributions to neural crest research, and worked as a research technician for Marianne Bronner, Ph.D., at Caltech.